 Category: Germania

-MY COMICS ART TRAVELS: First Stop-Germany.
+MY COMICS ART TRAVELS: Germany.

 Art, Blotting Paper, Comics, Germania November 18, 2019

-On my travels, both local and overseas, to comic art and animation events, galleries and museums I have managed to study and collect the creative work of some of my favourite artists, and sometimes have even managed to meet and converse with them.
-This post starts with an image from an event in Asia but the bulk of this post is set in Europe, in Germany, but it’s a catalyst to this series of blogs, a fun photo to begin with, and suggests the scale of the subject and tone of reportage.
-In the photo above I am at a huge event at which I made a professional conference presentation.
-It was called Schools From The World, and part of the Taiwan International Animation Festival, Taipei, Taiwan, May 2004.
-In this and future posts on this theme I shall feature some of my travels to events such as this, starting in Europe with Germany and followed by France, then moving southward to Japan and Australia and finally across the Pacific to the U.S.A.
-So, off to Germany to start the journey!
+On my travels to comics art and animation events around the world…I have studied the creative work of many notable artists.
+Sometimes I have even managed to meet and converse with them.
+This post starts with an image from an event in Asia then moves to Europe, in Germany.
+It’s a catalyst for a series of blogs with a fun photo to begin…the Taiwan International Animation Festival, Taipei, Taiwan, May 2004.
+In future posts I shall feature some of my travels to events such as this…starting in Europe with Germany and followed by France, Japan and Australia and finally U.S.A.
+So, off to Germany we go to start my journey!

 COMIC SALON, ERLANGEN, GERMANY, 2014

-Moving forward a decade from my visit to Taiwan I am in Germany in the town of Erlangen where there was a comics festival, the 16th Internationaler Comic-Salon Erlangen in June 2014 that I attended with Louise Graber and some German academic colleagues.
-(Photo-©2014 Dr. Michael Hill) The event poster and graphics featured the characters Max und Moritz created by German comics creator Wilhelm Busch whose museum in Hanover I had visited earlier (see below).
+A decade after my visit to Taiwan I travelled to Germany.
+In the town of Erlangen where there was a comics festival, the 16th Internationaler Comic-Salon Erlangen in June 2014.
+I attended with comics artist Louise Graber and some German academic colleagues.
+(Photo-©2014 Dr. Michael Hill a.k.a.
+Doctor Comics).
+The poster featured the characters Max und Moritz created by German comics creator Wilhelm Busch.
+I had previously visited his museum in Hanover(see photo below).

 This image has an empty alt attribute; its file name is img_0481.jpg

-(Photo-©2019 Dr. Michael Hill)
+(Photo-©2019 Dr. Michael Hill a.k.a.
+Doctor Comics)

-Launching an issue of my own comic BLOTTING PAPER: The Recollected Graphical Impressions of Doctor Comics at the festival in Erlangen with support from my German colleagues (L to R: Louise Graber, Professor Michael Mahlstedt, me, Professor Markus Fischmann, and student Krisi.)
+Launching an issue of my own comic…BLOTTING PAPER: The Recollected Graphical Impressions of Doctor Comics…at the festival in Erlangen…with support from my German colleagues…L to R: Louise Graber, Professor Michael Mahlstedt, me, Professor Markus Fischmann, and student Krisi.)

 There was also a large section in the exhibition featuring the FINN FAMILY MOOMINTROLL graphic work of Tove Jansson.
 (Photo by Louise Graber)

-My TRAVELS posts form part of my graphic based material that includes painting, printmaking, cartooning and scrapbooking including artwork for my comic and graphic novel BLOTTING PAPER.
+My TRAVELS posts form part of my graphic based material that includes…painting, printmaking, cartooning and scrapbooking including artwork for my comic and graphic novel BLOTTING PAPER.

 BLOTTING PAPER The Comic: Production Report No.29